virajbhartiya/RecallOS/README.md

 - BullMQ (Redis) for job queue
 - JWT for authentication
 - bcryptjs for password hashing
+- Background workers for content processing, insights generation, and profile updates

 ### Database
 - PostgreSQL 14+ (relational data only)